Arabian-vACC/library/docs/aerodrome/abu dhabi/gmc.md

 (See 5.1)

 ### 4.3.3 Dual runway 13L/R departure taxi procedures
-When departing from 13L, aircraft pushing back on apron 1 shall be instructed to taxi via E9 or E11to join E and taxi to holding point E2 or E3.
+When departing from 13L, aircraft pushing back on apron 1 shall be instructed to taxi via E9 or E11 to join E and taxi to holding point E2 or E3.

 Aircraft on apron 2 shall be instructed to taxi via E13 or E14 to join E and taxi to holding point E2 or E3.
 Caution must be exercised at taxiway E13 and E10 intersection as this may be in use by arriving aircraft on 13R.